wlandau/drake-examples/README.md

 - `code_to_plan`: a demonstration of `drake`'s `code_to_plan()` function, which can turn ordinary quoted code, R scripts, and `knitr` / R Markdown reports into `drake` [workflow plan data frames](https://ropenscilabs.github.io/drake-manual/plans.html).

 # Real-world examples outside this repo

+The official [rOpenSci use cases](https://ropensci.org/usecases/) and [associated discussion threads](https://discuss.ropensci.org/c/usecases) describe applications of `drake` in action.
+Here are some more real-world sightings of `drake` in the wild.

 - [efcaguab/demografia-del-voto](https://github.com/efcaguab/demografia-del-voto)
 - [efcaguab/great-white-shark-nsw](https://github.com/efcaguab/great-white-shark-nsw)